hikemalliday/froakbot/README.md

 ##### Docker Hub:
 [https://hub.docker.com/repository/docker/hikemalliday/froakbot/general](https://hub.docker.com/r/hikemalliday/froakbot)

-##### Currently undergoing a refactor that will allow me to write some assertions (under the guidance of a senior dev friend of mine)

 Froakbot is not only a DKP / Loot tracking bot, but also has an image parsing feature that returns data about the game state.

 ### Image Parser: